helidon-io/helidon/docs/se/guides/performance-tuning.md

 ## Introduction

-In this guide you fill find basic advice for performance tuning of your Helidon application.
+In this guide you will find basic advice for performance tuning of your Helidon application.
 Most of this concerns tuning Helidon WebServer, but you should also consider configuring/tuning Java heap size as per any Java application.

 ## WebServer Tuning